sericson0/nova_metrics/docs/source/tutorial.rst

 Open a command line and change directories into the nova_metrics folder which contains the **workflow.py** Python script.
 Now type

 .. code-block::
-	python workflow.py <path to nova_tutorial folder>
+	python workflow.py <path to nova_tutorial folder> --all

 The path to the nova_tutorial folder can be an absolute path or relative to the folder containing **workflow.py**.
 Running this command will run the workflow and create several folders in the nova_tutorial folder.
+See *Running a Project* Section (LINK TO SECTION) for more information on how to run parts of workflow.

 * **REopt Posts** REopt input json files.
 * **Solar Factors** PV factors for each unique location.
 * **REopt Results** REopt output json files.
 * **Metrics** contains compiled metrics outputs and csv values of timeseries.

 The Metrics.xlsx file contains compiled metrics for each run.
-See the *Metrics* section (LINK TO SECTION) for more information.
+See the *Metrics* Section (LINK TO SECTION) for more information.